brandonzstride/kocaml-cubing/README.md

 The Kociemba Two-Phase algorithm finds a solution to a Rubik's cube in 30 moves or less.
 It represents a cube by *coordinates*.
 A coordinate is an integer that uniquely describes some aspect of the cube.
 For example, the Twist coordinate describes how each corner of the cube is oriented, but not where it is positioned.
 One coordinate for each aspect of the cube lets us represent a cube entirely by a few integers.
 The goal is to find a short sequence of moves that brings each coordinate to the solved state.
 There are two phases of the algorithm, and each phase tries to bring a different set of coordinates to the solved state, where the second phase does not disrupt the solution to the first.

 Because the space of coordinates is large, we choose to reduce the size of the space via symmetries of the cube.
-Two cubes are symmetric if one is a rotation of the other, so they are equally far from the goal state..
+Two cubes are symmetric if one is a rotation of the other, so they are equally far from the goal state.
 A *symmetry coordinate* is a description of the coordinate after it's been reduced by symmetries.

 Once the cube is fully represented by coordinates, we can perform a graph search for the goal state of each phase--the goal state of phase 2 is the solved state of the cube.
 We use A* for this graph search where the heuristic is a precomputed path length to solve some of the coordinates in that phase.